carch-org/docs/docs/getting-started/installation.md

 sudo cp -r carch /usr/bin/
 ```

 Now you can run `carch` in your terminal.
-If you encounter any issues on Fedora, they might be dependency-related.
+If you encounter any issues on Fedora, they might be dependency related.
 The installation should work smoothly, but if any problems arise, please open an [issue](https://github.com/harilvfs/carch/issues) or email me at **harilvfs@chalisehari.com.np**.